supabase/walrus/README.md

 ```

 ### Error 401: Unauthorized
-If a WAL record is passed through `realtime.apply_rls` and the `authenticated` role does not have permission to `select` the primary key columns in that table, an `Unauthorized` error is returned with no WAL data.
+If a WAL record is passed through `realtime.apply_rls` and the subscription's `clams_role` does not have permission to `select` the primary key columns in that table, an `Unauthorized` error is returned with no WAL data.

 Ex:
 ```sql